ellenfieldn/IdentityServer4.WsFederation/README.md

 * wctx

 ## Something Vaguely Resembling a Roadmap
 I plan to do this stuff.
-I'll probably remember other things I want to do too.

 ### Top Priority Things
 These are the things that I'm planning on doing pretty soon.
-* I'm fairly certain I am doing Bad Stuff&trade; with the way I did some of the IdentityServer4-specific things.
 * Need to double check the way I did the asp.net core extensions.
 * Need to make cookies configurable.
-* Need to at least make an effort to organize the files.
 * Need to figure out how I want to handle the awkwardness with the SigningCredentials.
 Short run, I can probably get a better solution.
 Long run, I think IdentityServer4 should probably make some small changes to their extensions.
 Need to understand better before I file an issue and potentially offer to "fix" it.

 ### Other things that are on the roadmap